kaisersoftapps/docs/docs/script-master/web-triggers/index.md

 - **Extending Functionality**: Enhance functionality of Jira or Confluence with custom actions or behaviors to meet organizational needs.

+## Examples

+- [Authorization](./example-authorization.md).
+Example of adding a check for an "authorization" header in the request and validate any provided token.

 :::note

 [More Examples on GitHub](https://github.com/kaisersoftapps/script-master)